 - Personal information and proof of residency of secondary drivers

 Once you've found the right company and are ready to purchase a new policy, you'll want to protect yourself against a lapse in coverage.
 Gaps in coverage not only leave you unprotected but may also increase your premiums later on, as some insurance companies consider you an uninsured driver (with heightened risk) for that time.

 To maintain continuous coverage, make sure your new policy starts on the last day of your previous one.
 Alternately, you may switch companies in the middle of the policy period, but be sure to inform your old provider of when you want to cancel and ask for any refund of an overpayment.

 5. Cancel your old policy

-Finally, cancel your car insurance policy.
-Depending on the insurer, you may be able to do so through the company's mobile app, by speaking with an agent over the phone or by submitting a written request.
+Depending on the insurer, you may be able to cancel your car insurance through the company's mobile app or website, by speaking with an agent over the phone or by submitting a written request.

 If you have questions, call your current insurance company so that an agent can walk you through the cancellation process.
 If you’ve paid any premiums in advance, remember to ask about insurance refunds and applicable cancellation fees or penalties.

 Once the cancellation is finalized, you should receive a written confirmation from the insurance provider.
 As a final step, check that you’ve canceled any autopay or bill pay services.